StuartsProjects/StuartsProjects.github.io/_posts/2020-05-20-high-altitude-balloon-tracking-software-for-sx12xx-library-part-1.md

 ![](/images/Tracker-with-UBLOX.jpg)

-The tracker transmitter was set for 434.000Mhz, LoRa spreading factor SF8, bandwidth 62500hz, coding rate 4:5.
+The tracker transmitter was set for 434.000Mhz, LoRa® spreading factor SF8, bandwidth 62500hz, coding rate 4:5.
 Power level 10dBm.
-The payload length was 76 bytes with a LoRa on on air time of 464mS.
+The payload length was 76 bytes with a LoRa® on on air time of 464mS.
 The GPS was a UBLOX M8N type that is commonly found on market places such as eBay.
 These GPSs are often used with drone flight controllers such as Pix-hawk.
 They may have separate wires for connecting an internal magnetic compass but I just ignored these.

 The same board build used for the transmitter can be used as the receiver too.
 The receiver will show the trackers GPS co-ordinates and these are displayed on the serial monitor when attached to a PC or on the OLED display, see the receiver picture below.